Do you or will you own the land?

 For all intents and purposes, if the land is owned, the home is or will be on a permanent foundation with full utility connections, its in good condition, and in an acceptable location, then the "normal" lending rules apply.
 If the home is also on an acreage, then acreage lending rules will apply too.
 If the home is your summer lake property, then cottage lending rules apply also, etc.

-As it relates to CMHC-insured loans (under 20% down, CLIP loans, and some rural locations regardless), keep in mind that a borrower can no longer refinance the home with a bank lender after the original purchase.
+As it relates to CMHC-insured loans (under 20% down, CLIP loans, and some rural locations regardless), keep in mind that a borrower will likely find it difficult to refinance the home with a bank lender after the original purchase.
 So if ever you are in need of accessing the equity in your home (emergency, debt consolidation, improvements, etc.) it might mean you have to sell if you can't get the money elsewhere.

 Thinking about how to develop land you own or want to purchase with a new RTM home?
 Please contact us.
 For differences between Modular, Manufactured/Mobile and RTM homes, please continue reading below...